breeyanzxcx/breeyanzxcx/README.md

-I am passionate yet lazy developer who values efficiency above all
+I am a passionate yet lazy developer who values efficiency above all.

 A 3rd Year Information Technology major in System Development student at PHINMA - University of Pangasinan

 ## 🛠 Tech Stack